Depreciation and Reserve Bcom Notes

 Fixed assets differ from each other in their nature to a large extent that one method of providing for depreciation cannot be applied to each case.
 Following are some of the principal methods of providing for depreciation:

 1. Fixed Percentage on Original Cost or Fixed Instalment or Straight Line Method: According to this method, a fixed amount or percentage is charged on the original cost of an asset year after year till the asset is reduced to zero or its break-up value.
-The percentage to be charged is arrived at after taking into consideration the following points:
+(Depreciation and Reserve Bcom Notes) The percentage to be charged is arrived at after taking into consideration the following points:

 (a) original cost of the asset,